mzattera/predictive-powers/docs/preview/index.md

 ### <a name="services"></a>Services

-Once the endpoint is created, it can be used to access "services" which are high-level capabilities.
+Once an endpoint is created, it can be used to access "services" which are high-level abstractions for capabilities provided by the endpoint.
-Services abstract capabilities, allowing you to use different providers (endpoints) to perform a task.
+Services allow you to use different providers (endpoints) regardless their specific implementation of each of these capabilities.
 For [example](#imgGen), one could use an `OpenAiEndpoint` to obtain an `ImageGenerationService` instance to generate images using OpenAI models;
 alternatively, getting the `ImageGenerationService` instance through an `HuggingFaceEndpoint` will provide the same service, through same interface, using models hosted on Hugging Face.
+The code you write to generate the images will not change, regardless which provider you are using.

 Currently, following services are provided by `AiEndpoint`s: